Chhay-Lyhour/Readian-backend/README.md

 **Note:** Subscription duration is flexible and can be set when activating a subscription (default: 30 days).

+### Current Implementation Status

+⚠️ **Frontend Subscription Payment**: The subscription payment flow in the frontend is currently under development.
+Backend subscription API is fully functional and ready for integration.

 ### Features by Tier

 ```javascript